cherise215/advchain/README.md

 ## License:
 All rights reserved.

+## News:
+[2022-07-16] now support 3D augmentation (beta)!
+Please see `advchain/example/adv_chain_data_generation_cardiac_2D_3D.ipynb` to find example usage.

 ## Introduction

-Adv Chain takes both image information and network's current knowledge into account, and utilizes these information to find effective transformation parameters that are beneficial for the downstream segmentation task.
+Adv Chain is a **differentiable** data augmentation library, which supports to augment 2D/3D image tensors with *optimized* data augmentation parameters.
+It takes both image information and network's current knowledge into account, and utilizes these information to find effective transformation parameters that are beneficial for the downstream segmentation task.
 Specifically, the underlying image transformation parameters are optimized so that the dissimilarity/inconsistency between the network's output for clean data and the output for perturbed/augmented data is maximized.

 <img align="center" src="assets/graphical_abstract.png" width="750">